 The players should be facing each other in 2 parallel lines.

 Place the “bone” in the middle of the playing area.

 The teams should be the same distance away from the “bone”.

 The game master starts the game by calling one number.

-If both players are not confident of making it back without getting tagged, they can stay in the middle of the field to guard the “bone” from his/her opponent.
+If both players are not confident of making it back without getting tagged, they can stay in the middle of the field to guard the “bone” from their opponent.

 The game master then calls another number, so two additional players can run forward to join in the attempt.

 If no player is making any moves on the “bone”, the game master can call more numbers.

 The game master can also call back some players if the playing area gets too crowded.